Hafsa-Begum/library-management-system/README.md

   All Books
   Add Book
   Borrow Summary
-- Book Table/List/Grid: Display list of books with all core actions.
+- Book: Display books in grid view with all core actions.
 - Footer: Standard footer with site info or credits.

 ### Page List or Modal